Union Budget reflects Centre's efforts to sideline non-BJP ruled states: Punjab CM | Politics

 The Budget had also punished Punjabis for supporting the peaceful agitation against the Centre's agricultural laws, he said in a statement here.

-Badal said at a time when there is a need to increase direct benefit transfers to farmers and under privileged sections of society, the NDA government is focusing on disinvesting public sector undertakings (PSUs).
+Badal said at a time when there is a need to increase direct benefit transfers to farmers and under privileged sections, the Centre is focusing on disinvesting public sector undertakings (PSUs).

-"This will give a further boost to crony capitalism as corporate players are set to buy these PSUs at cheap prices", the SAD leader added.
+"This will give a further boost to crony capitalism as corporate players are set to buy these PSUs at cheap prices,'' the SAD chief added.

-He stressed that the government should move away from presenting electoral budgets, which "catered solely to specific states which were going to the polls".

 The Aam Aadmi Party (AAP) termed the budget as "anti-people and anti-Punjab".
-AAP leader and the Leader of Opposition in the Punjab Assembly, Harpal Singh Cheema, said that the Budget will increase people's problems and benefit only friends of Prime Minister Narendra Modi.
+AAP leader and the Leader of Opposition in the Punjab Assembly, Harpal Singh Cheema, said the provisions in the Budget will increase people's problems and benefit only friends of Prime Minister Narendra Modi.

 Cheema said the Budget made a provision of levying cess on diesel and petrol, which are used by farmers.

-He said there was nothing for employment generation in the Budget and Punjab was completely ignored.
+He said there was nothing for employment generation in it and Punjab was completely ignored.

 "It is clear that the Centre is discriminating against Punjab," he alleged.